Target Corporation: Product lines and partnerships

 Target has many exclusive deals with various designers and name brands, including Finnish design company Marimekko; architect Michael Graves; athletic wear company Converse; Portland-based undergarment designer Pair of Thieves; Italian fashion label Fiorucci; fashion designers Lilly Pulitzer, Liz Lange, Mossimo Giannulli, and Isaac Mizrahi, among others.
 To further increase its fashion profile, Target also created its fashion-forward Go International line, which hires famous designers to design collections available only for a few months.

 After hiring architect Michael Graves to design the scaffolding used to renovate the Washington Monument and contributing US$6 million to the restoration plan, Target introduced its first designer line of products in 1999, the Michael Graves Collection of housewares and home decor products.
 Walmart and Kmart have followed Target's lead by signing exclusive designers to their stores as well.
 Target also partners with well-established national brands to create exclusive collections for its stores.

 In 2005, Target introduced a major revision of prescription bottles, which it calls the ClearRx system.
 The redesigned bottles are color-coded, flattened-out and turned upside down, providing more room for the label.
 This system was based on the patent by student Deborah Adler and was named one of TIME's "Most Amazing Inventions of 2005".
-After Target sold their in-store pharmacy and clinic operations to CVS Health in December 2015, CVS discontinued the use of ClearRx.
+After Target sold its in-store pharmacy and clinic operations to CVS Health in December 2015, CVS discontinued the use of ClearRx.

 Sometimes manufacturers will create red-colored items exclusively for Target.
 In 2002, Nintendo produced a red special edition variant of the Game Boy Advance, which featured the Target logo above the screen.

 In 2005, IFC began a partnership with Target to promote a selection of independent films, both in Target stores and on IFC Monday nights at 9:00 pm Eastern.
 Originally titled IFC Cinema Red, the promotion was rebranded on-air as The Spotlight in 2007.
 The in-store headers refer to the selected titles as IFC Indies – Independent films chosen for Target by the Independent Film Channel.

 In 2016, Target began to enforce gender neutrality in its marketing of toys, and stopped explicitly listed specific toys as being for "boys" or "girls".
 This change came after the store stopped color coding toy aisles with pink and blue for "girls" or "boys", respectively.
 This practice was expanded with the February 2016 launch of new children's decor line, Pillowfort, which replaced its Circo brand and features more gender-neutral designs and color schemes.

 In February 2021, Target announced it would begin opening "mini Apple shops" in some of its stores.